redox-os/website/content/news/this-month-250930.md

 ## OpenSSH on Redox!

-The moment finnaly came, Wildan Mubarok successfully ported OpenSSH to Redox.
+The moment finally came, Wildan Mubarok successfully ported OpenSSH to Redox.

 It will allow us to remotely control the system on both QEMU and real hardware.